umbraco/rfcs/packages/0018-package-format.md

 ## Unresolved Issues

 This RFC is mostly a feature plan for what we want to achieve with the first iteration of a new package format.
-Some of the features we are on the idea level and will need to be defined clearer before implementation can start.
+Some of the features are on an early idea level and will need to be defined clearer before implementation can start.

 ## Related RFCs